 If you traveled to Oshkosh for AirVenture 2013, you got to see a lot of airplanes and other aviation gear.
 EAA reported a very substantial crowd of more than 500,000 attended.
 As this might translate to 150-200,000 pilots, the big figure nonetheless means that more than 400,000 American pilots did not go to AirVenture.
 That majority of flying enthusiasts missed a lot but recently Icon Aircraft sent out news about their X-Ray View of their Light-Sport entry.
 This impressive display was shown in their big tent and many examined the details.
 If you missed AirVenture 2013, we’re happy to show you a little of what you missed.
 Icon circulated photos of what the company informally terms its “three-dimensional CAD drawing” of the company’s A5 amphibious Light Sport Aircraft (LSA).
 “The full-scale 3D model employs automotive vinyl wrap technology,” explained Icon, “printed with an adapted projection of the Computer Aided Design (CAD) virtual model depicting the location and layout of key structures and systems of the aircraft, which provides an unprecedented level of technical detail about the production A5.”
 If you’ve been wondering what’s under the skin of the handsome LSA amphib, the special graphics were very helpful.

+Important FAA-related message at end of this article.
 Opening day at AirVenture Oshkosh 2013 and the very first announcement before exhibit spaces even opened was a press conference from Icon Aircraft.
 To a media-only group of perhaps 30 or 40 media personalities, CEO Kirk Hawkins began, “Is there anyone here who doesn’t know what this about?”
 No one responded; everyone knew what the rumor mill had begun spewing.
 Icon is in good company.
 Even premiere new product secret-keeper, Apple Inc., has trouble announcing something that no one expected.
 Yet a few comments from the top gun at Icon were of special interest.
 One other observation first: it was a media event, but if even a single FAA person was in attendance, they were under cover.
 No FAA shirts or badges could be spotted.
 Thus Icon made their announcement without any active FAA participation.
 Icon received Grant of Exemption No. 10829 for a weight increase with FAA stating,”The combined features and SRA (Spin Resistant Airframe) incorporated into the Icon A5 design … are recognized by the FAA as significant safety enhancements.”
 FAA also referenced that the agency felt an exemption was “in the public’s interest.”
 Kirk Hawkins added that his engineers “put safety ahead of arbitrary weight limits” and forged ahead with enhancements to include a more crashworthy cockpit, the airframe parachute (about which they’d already talked but with which the weight increase became more possible), and of course, the wing cuffs, “a synthesis of several known ideas put together in a way that finally worked” to provide a Part 23-worthy stall resistant airframe.

 Dynon gathers little moss it appears.
 The SkyView builder has been upgrading software, releasing new products and now, the Woodinville, Washington company has acquired Advanced Flight Systems (AFS).
 Dynon said they did the acquisition, “… to use Dynon’s financial strength to keep AFS strong and vibrant in the experimental community.”
 It appears to be a pure financial move as the two companies will continue to operate with full autonomy, according to a Dynon FAQ series. • Another reason to buy a former “friendly competitor” is to get more deeply involved with Angle of Attack (AoA) indicators, which are causing a significant buzz.
 “AFS holds patents on Angle of Attack (AoA) technology and has long been a leader with AoA products,” reported Dynon.
 As you’ll read below, Icon is pushing the instrument and others are singing the praises of AoA, yet fighter aircraft and airliners have had the technology for years.